Kaiping - The Heritage of Chinese Migration

 This course is led by UBC faculty member Henry Yu.

-This unique field study in Vancouver, Hong Kong, Kaiping, Singapore and Malaysia will allow you to explore multi-disciplinary perspectives on the histories, cultures, and geographies of Cantonese migration.
+This unique field study in Vancouver, Kaiping, Malaysia, and Taiwan will allow you to explore multi-disciplinary perspectives on the histories, cultures, and geographies of Cantonese migration.
 These migration networks primarily stem from the “Szeyup” or “Four Counties” area of Canton (Guangdong) Province, the home region of many overseas Chinese who went to Canada in the 19th and 20th centuries.

-By visiting the different sites, you will develop an understanding of regional approaches to heritage conservation of historical, cultural, and natural landscapes in Kaiping, Hong Kong, Singapore, Malaysia, and Vancouver that will inform the development of their community-based research projects.
+By visiting the different sites, you will develop an understanding of regional approaches to heritage conservation of historical, cultural, and natural landscapes in Kaiping, Malaysia, Taiwan, and Vancouver that will inform the development of their community-based research projects.

 Key themes include: